 Under these conditions, natural selection inevitably occurs.
 Versions of the trait that produce more offspring will become more common in the population, a simple fact that repeats itself over and again so long as these three conditions are met.
-This process of competition is how chance variation gives rise to organismal sophistication.
+This process is how chance variation gives rise to organismal sophistication.

 Charles Darwin’s theory of natural selection gives us not only an explanation of the exquisite complexity of species, but also of what that complexity was designed for: the maximization of an individual’s fitness.

-Of course, organisms don't "know" how to maximize their fitness.
+Of course, organisms don't know how to maximize their fitness.
 Nor can they know this.
 Their legacy is of measured improvement, of better fit with their environment, one generation at a time.
 Adaptations are methods that enable organisms to optimize things—foraging, communication, mate selection, and more—that led to fitness maximization in the past.

 This is why we marry psychology to evolutionary theory: to discover and characterize the adaptations that shape our behavior.